A family holiday in Tuscany with Al Fresco Holidays

 The park also has vintage fairground rides, a maze and two high ropes courses for kids.
 Importantly when you are visiting in the hot summer months, it is set in woodlands so is nice a shady.

-We filled an afternoon at Parco di Pinocchio and would recommend visiting it during your holiday in Tuscany if you are a fan.
+We filled an afternoon at Parco di Pinocchio and would suggest visiting it during your holiday in Tuscany if you are a fan.
 Just don’t expect Disney standards.
 The park could do with some TLC.

 Day four: a day trip to Florence from Norcenni Girasole Club